Stuycs-K/final-project-3-shekyank-linv/PRESENTATION.md

 `575 characters of garbage!`

 This code creates very unoptimal brainf*ck code for printing out our message.
-Here we aren't attempting to optimize for time, but instead space, as we want to encode our message cleanly.
+We want to optimize for length so that we encode our message cleanly.

 ### Looping
-From there, we see that there is clearly a lot of room for improvement.
-A first idea may be to factor the number we need to add, in order to save characters.
-This idea was quickly ditched, as for longer strings, we see that we need to loop up to where we want to be for every character.
+We see that there is clearly a lot of room for improvement.
+A first idea may be to factor the number we need to add in order to save characters.
+This idea was quickly ditched as it would lead to diminishing returns.

 Our solution was setting many byte registers to a nearby number.
 We set `n` byte registers to the average of all the ASCII values, where `n` is the total number of characters we are encoding.